M4KACHU/m4-s-dotfiles/README.md

-There are extra configs like the browser on the ~/.config/sway/config - be sure to check them!
+There are extra configs like the browser on  the ~/.config/sway/config (or the cava configs on cava.sh) - be sure to check them!